matskiv/welcome-app/README.md

 * hit `cloud action` for a http call to welcome-clous app
 * hit `data browser` to save in MongoDB
-* hit `Location Example` to get soem geo-location example
+* hit `Location Example` to get some geo-location example